skim137/BIS-csv-dataset/README.md

 Using SQLiteStudio is highly recommended.
 This excellent opensource interface program can be [downloaded here](https://sqlitestudio.pl/).

-As of today, this project contains ETL pipelines available for the following datasets:
+As of today, this project contains ETL pipelines for the following datasets:
 * **Effective exchange rate indices (monthly)** => Nominal and real FX indices (broad, narrow) of more than 30 countries going back to 1960
 * **Policy rates (monthly)** => Central bank benchmark policy rates of more than 30 central banks going back to 1960
 *  More coming up...

 ## What's in this repository